Forecast: Wintry mix to continue through Thursday afternoon, sunshine returns this weekend - NewsBreak

 Forecast: Wintry mix to continue through Thursday afternoon, sunshine returns this weekend

-By Tim Schmidt and Kesley Kobielusz, KOMU 8 First Alert Weather,10 days ago
+By Tim Schmidt and Kesley Kobielusz, KOMU 8 First Alert Weather,11 days ago

-By Tim Schmidt and Kesley Kobielusz, KOMU 8 First Alert Weather,10 days ago
+By Tim Schmidt and Kesley Kobielusz, KOMU 8 First Alert Weather,11 days ago

 You will want jackets and maybe even a winter coat today!.
 Freezing drizzle will be possible during the day and could lead to patchy ice...